 recommend you start the application process far in advance to account for these extra tasks.

-Once you have submitted an application, you will receive communication from the undergraduate admissions office containing the following information:
+Once you have submitted an application, you'll receive communication from the undergraduate admissions office containing:

-If you have been accepted, you will receive an official acceptance email and packet from our undergraduate admissions office with instructions for securing your spot in the undergraduate class.
+If you have been accepted, you'll receive an official acceptance email and packet from our undergraduate admissions office with instructions.
 You'll receive an Enrollment Contract to complete.

 Your proof of immunization form is due 30 days before the start of the semester.

 Massachusetts law requires all full-time and international students to show proof of immunization.
-Students are not allowed to register for courses until they have submitted their immunization forms.
+Students are not allowed to register for courses until they have submitted their immunization form.

 Learn more about the immunization requirements.

-As an international student, once you arrive, you are legally required to attend orientation with our International Student Services Office.
-Be sure to check when the orientation is offered before you book your flight to the United States.
+As an international student, once you arrive, you are required to attend orientation with our International Student Services Office.
 See when the next orientation is scheduled.

 Credit for Prior Learning